All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 How did the Bhadra WLS help in Project Tiger?

 In 1973, the Indian government launched a tiger protection program; Bhadra Wildlife Sanctuary was bought in 1998.
-It’s the 25th Project Tiger in India, and Bhadra helps to fulfil the aim of Project Tiger by protecting them.
+It’s the 25th Project Tiger in India, and Bhadra helps fulfil Project Tiger’s aim by protecting them.
 Currently, there is a considerable population of tigers at Bhadra Wildlife Sanctuary.

 Suggestions for improvement in the Bhadra Wildlife Sanctuary

-The major problem faced by Bhadra Wildlife Sanctuary is grazing by cattle.
+The major problem faced by Bhadra Wildlife Sanctuary is cattle grazing.
 There is a growth in the human population living in villages around the sanctuary.
 Cattle carry many mouth and foot diseases, and it might be transmitted to the herbivores living in the sanctuary.
 Thus, officials must control the overgrazing problem at Bhadra Wildlife Sanctuary.

 Articles:-